top of page

 This is a very good thing.

-And that uncomfortable, too tight, "doesn't-fit-anymore" feeling is a necessary requirement for the change your heart craves.
+We're meant to keep growing, and that uncomfortable, too tight, "doesn't-fit-anymore" feeling is a necessary requirement for the change your heart craves.

 Without it, you'd stay right where you are.